Flekay/The-Farmer-Was-Replaced/polyculture-carrot/README.md

 # Polyculture Carrot
-This will be a collection of scripts that are used to farm carrots using polyculture.
+This is a collection of scripts that are used to farm carrots using polyculture.

-# Polyculture Hay
-This is a script that are used to farm hay using polyculture.
-Current record is 173,0k items/min.

 ## Benchmarks
 | file          | items/min | note |